SHogenboom/ALBA/NOTES/devLogs.md

 - [x] Load the actual tiles as Sprites
 - [x] Add the tiles as a grid to the canvas (e.g., 5 x 5)
 - [ ] Add boundaries so that a player would not be able to fall/move off grid
+- [ ] Make the start/finish positions variable to 'item' information.

 ## Player